echasnovski/mini.nvim/TESTING.md

 ### Managing Neovim options and state

-Although ability to execute arbitrary Lua code is technically enough to write any tests, it gets cumbersome very quickly due to ability to only take string.
+Although ability to execute arbitrary Lua code is technically enough to write any tests, it gets cumbersome very quickly due it using only string input.
 That is why there are many convenience helpers with the same idea: write code inside current Neovim process that will be automatically executed same way in child process.
 Here is the showcase:

 ```lua
 local new_set = MiniTest.new_set